Are you an adviser? Go to Unbiased Pro

 All withdrawals from ISAs are completely tax-free, and you can choose to make a big one-off withdrawal or a series of smaller ones, which can help with both short-term savings and longer-term retirement planning.

-What happens if I die?
+What happens to my pension or ISA if I die?

 So, is a pension or ISA best?

 There are benefits and drawbacks to both investment types.
+Ultimately, a mixture of both will suit many people.

 Both ISAs and pensions provide a tax wrapper to protect your wealth from capital gains tax, dividend tax and income tax on interest.
 This means you won’t have to pay tax on gains, dividend income or interest payments inside your pension or ISA.